jkomyno/disjoint-set/README.md

 ## Test

-This project has been developer with Microsoft Visual Studio 2019, but it supports multiplatform builds via [`Bazel`](https://bazel.build/).
+This project has been developed with Microsoft Visual Studio 2019, but it supports multiplatform builds via [`Bazel`](https://bazel.build/).

 The [./tests](./tests) folder contains some unit tests.
 Coverage isn't 100% as of now, though these libraries have worked well in practice with more than 90k elements.